goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 └── test_sample.py
 ```

-This is pretty straightforward: everything is in the same directory.
-The files shown here are not necessarily exhaustive, but I recommend keeping the number of files to a minimum.
+This is pretty straightforward: everything is in the same directory and I recommend keeping the number of files to a minimum.

 ### Installable package